la2050/challenge/_2021/connect/everyoneon.md

   - 'Capacity, including staff'
   - Strategy assistance and implementation
-Please list the organizations collaborating on this proposal.: The Los Angeles Promise Zone Which metrics will your submission impact?:
+Please list the organizations collaborating on this proposal.: The Los Angeles Promise Zone Which metrics will you impact?:
   - Internet access
   - Social and emotional support
-Are there any other LA2050 goal categories that your proposal will impact?: []
+Indicate any additional LA2050 goals your application will impact.: []
-year: 2020
+year: 2021
 category: connect
 filename: everyoneon
 order: 18